Blog

 Figma is an all-in-one tool that makes collaboration and accessibility easy for UX designers, developers, and anyone else on a team with a browser-based, cloud-hosted platform.
 If you’ve worked with Sketch before, you’ll find that Figma has a similar feel that makes it easy to get started with.

-Consistency is a priority in web design, and you can use Figma’s flexible styles to control the appearance of text, grids, and other elements across a project.
-And a variety of useful plugins, like Autoflow for illustrating user flows, Figmotion for creating animations, and many others, enhance Figma’s functionality.
+Consistency is a priority in web design; you can use Figma’s flexible styles to control the appearance of text, grids, and other elements across a project.
+A variety of useful plugins enhance Figma’s functionality, like Autoflow for illustrating user flows, Figmotion for creating animations, and many others.

 2. InVision Studio

-With a host of well-designed tools, InVision gives designers the power to put together functional prototypes quickly and to share them with others.
-It offers so many nice features, including a handy vector drawing tool, repeatable components that can be changed sitewide, and tools for creating animations and other dynamic visual effects.
+InVision offers features like vector drawing, repeatable components that can be changed sitewide, and tools for creating animations and other dynamic visual effects.

 Collaboration and communication are also strengths of InVision.
 Freehand lets team members draw, add notes, and offer feedback.
-Team members can stay organized with Invision Spaces, which creates a single source of truth for everyone working on the project. .
-InVision also has a handy developer handoff feature simplifies collaboration with the dev team members.
+Plus, InVision has a handy developer handoff feature that simplifies collaboration with dev team members.

 4. Webflow